Kentucky Derby Trivia and Fun Facts

 The Thoroughbred industry in Kentucky is one of the leading economic industries in the state, generating $3.1 billion in revenue.
 The Kentucky Derby itself is also a great economic event for Kentucky, with around $160 million spent in Louisville Derby weekend.

 How are horses entered in the Kentucky Derby?

 The entry fee for the Kentucky Derby is $25,000, and there is another $25,000 fee if the horse enters the starting gate.
 Since the mid-1970s, no more than 20 Thoroughbreds may run in the Derby.
 Churchill Downs currently guarantees a purse of $2 million, with the winner receiving at least $1.24 million.
-The owner also receives the gold Derby Trophy, currently valued at about $95,000, which is the only gold trophy presented in major American sports.
+The owner also receives the gold Derby Trophy, which is the only gold trophy presented in major American sports.
 Owners must nominate their horses to be eligible for the Derby by paying a nomination fee of $600 per horse during the early period (usually through late January), $6,000 during the late period (usually through late March) or a “last minute” supplemental fee of $200,000.
 Trainers prepare the horses for the Kentucky Derby by running them in various races around the country during the late winter and spring.
 These races are referred to as “prep” races and points are awarded based on top four finishes, with the top 20 horses earning the opportunity to compete in the upcoming Kentucky Derby.